joncursi/cheddur-whitepaper/whitepaper.md

 # Introduction

-Blockchain technology is currently modeling the same exponential growth that the Internet did in the 1990s.
-The number of cryptocurrency projects (coins, tokens, and [ÐApps](https://www.coindesk.com/information/what-is-a-decentralized-application-dapp/)) that were launched between 2014-17 tracks closely to the number of websites that were launched on the Internet between 1991-95.
+Blockchain technology is currently modeling the same exponential growth and network effects that the Internet did in the 1990s.
+The number of cryptocurrency companies (coins, tokens, and [ÐApps](https://www.coindesk.com/information/what-is-a-decentralized-application-dapp/)) that were launched between 2014-17 tracks closely to the number of websites that were launched on the Internet between 1991-95.
 The number of